-- Lead officer will maintain contact with the victim and any witnesses in all cases to keep them up to date with developments that may occur. - If there are cases where enforcement action has been started and any notices are due to expire (for example, a notice of seeking possession) the lead officer will alert any witnesses in the case, if appropriate to do so.
+- Lead officer will maintain contact with the victim and any witnesses in all cases to keep them up to date with developments that may occur. - If there are cases where enforcement action has been started and any orders are due to expire (for example, a notice of seeking possession) the lead officer will, in discussion with the Community Safety Manager, alert any witnesses in the case, if appropriate to do so.
 This will be assessed on a case by case basis by the lead officer.